-• Consult a health care practitioner if you have leucopenia, a kidney disorder, hypotension or blood pressure problems.
-Consult a health care practitioner prior to use if you have hypoglycemia or diabetes.6 Do not use if you are pregnant or breastfeeding.7 May cause gastrointestinal discomfort such as constipation, vomiting, abdominal pain, or diarrhea, in which case discontinue use and consult a health care practitioner.8 Keep out of reach of children.
+• Consult a health care practitioner if you have leucopenia, a kidney disorder, or blood pressure problems.
+Consult a health care practitioner prior to use if you have liver disease, hypotension, hypoglycemia, or diabetes.
+Do not use if you are pregnant or breastfeeding.
+May cause gastrointestinal discomfort such as constipation, vomiting, abdominal pain, or diarrhea, in which case discontinue use and consult a health care practitioner.
+Keep out of reach of children.